Iain Macleod: Colonial Secretary

 Macleod described his policy over Northern Rhodesia (modern Zambia) as "incredibly devious and tortuous" but "easily the one I am most proud of".
 Macleod's initial plan for a Legislative Council with an African majority (16 African members to 14 Europeans) was strongly opposed by Sir Roy Welensky, Prime Minister of the Central African Federation.
 After a long battle in the first half of 1961, and under pressure from cabinet colleagues, Macleod accepted Welensky's proposal for a council of 45 members, 15 of whom would be elected by a largely African electoral roll, 15 by a largely European roll, 14 by both rolls jointly (with a further stipulation that successful candidates had to gain at least 10% of the African votes and 10% of the European ones) and 1 by Asians.
 Macleod's role in these negotiations attracted damaging and much-remembered criticism by the party grandee, the Marquess of Salisbury, who had resigned from a senior position in the Cabinet over Cyprus in 1957.
 In a speech in the House of Lords on 7 March 1961, Salisbury denounced Macleod as "too clever by half" and accused him of bridge-table trickery.
 The new constitution, which was equally disliked by both Africans and Europeans, helped to weaken the Central African Federation, which was later wound up by Rab Butler at the Victoria Falls Conference on 5 July 1963.

 The burden of hospitality left Macleod seriously out of pocket.
 However, hospitality helped achieve a deal with Julius Nyerere, Prime Minister of self-governing Tanganyika.
 Macleod was keen to point to a colony which was able to proceed peacefully to independence.
 Tanzania, as it was renamed, became fully independent in December 1961.

-Macleod had no time to take any interest in the Pacific, South Arabia, or the Mediterranean.
+Macleod had no time to take any interest in the Pacific, South Arabia (modern-day Yemen and Oman), or the Mediterranean.
 He never met the Maltese leader Dom Mintoff.
 He described his lack of interest in the Caribbean Federation as "my main area of failure".
 In his final party conference speech as Colonial Secretary, in October 1961, he declared that "I believe quite simply in the brotherhood of man – men of all races, of all colours, of all creeds".

 Welensky accused Macleod of a "mixture of cold calculation, sudden gushes of undignified emotion and ignorance of Africa".
 Historian Wm.
 Roger Louis wrote that "Macleod was to Africa as Mountbatten had been to India".
 Vernon Bogdanor has called him the greatest of Britain's colonial secretaries apart from Joseph Chamberlain.

 During his period as Colonial Secretary, Macleod ordered the systematic destruction of colonial papers and evidence detailing criminal acts committed during the 1940s and 1950s, for fear that they would fall into the hands of post-independence governments.
 This was done partly to avoid potential embarrassment to Britain, and partly to protect natives who had cooperated with the British.
 Many documents related to the brutal suppression of the Mau Mau Uprising in Kenya.